 Nothing makes a dining experience more memorable than a great tableside view.
 We admit that this factor often is a key element for us when deciding on a restaurant.
-While it’s easy to find fantastic food in Macau, a spectacular view always adds value to the overall dining experience.
-Here are our top spots in Macau for majestic dining views.
+While it’s easy to find fantastic food in Macau, an amazing view always adds value to the overall dining experience.
+Here are our top restaurants in Macau with a spectacular view.

 ROBUCHON AU DÔME

 Have you ever wondered what the view is like at the iconic landmark of Grand Lisboa in Macau?
 As a key landmark in the city, it’s definitely as splendid as it looks from the outside.
 The three-Michelin-starred restaurant in the top dome (aptly called Robuchon Au Dôme) offers magnificent views of Macau.
 And, that’s just the start of an unforgettable culinary journey at this award-winning dining spot.
 Prepare to be captivated by the crystal light chandelier cascading from the middle of the ceiling creating a dramatic effect for diners while enjoying the bespoke food by talented chefs.
 Every dish is prepared with precision and quality.
 This one should definitely be on top of your dining bucket list in Macau.

 One of Macau Lifestyle’s best-kept secret is Japanese restaurant Tenmasa in Altira Macau.
 We adore the minimalist interior and the finest sushi, sashimi, and Japanese favorites that are made with impeccable ingredients.
 Did you know that the ingredients are flown in directly from Japan at least five times a week?
 How’s that for fresh and authentic!
 Don’t forget what this article is about – this place also has beautiful views of the Macau Peninsula from the dining tables which you can enjoy while savoring divine dishes from the highly-skilled chefs.
 Tenmasa features tatami seating, private dining rooms, and an exclusive sushi and sake bar.